TL;DR

 Who are AppWT's direct competitors in the EFSP consulting space?

-Platform-side: Tyler Technologies, ImageSoft, Tybera, Journal Technologies, File & ServeXpress.
+Platform-side: Tyler Technologies, Michigan court-technology firms, Tybera, Journal Technologies, File & ServeXpress.
 EFSP partner-side: LegalConnect, Rapid Legal, Green Filing, One Legal, InfoTrack, ABC Legal.
 AppWT's distinguishing position: Tony Paris spent a decade inside the platform itself, not just as a downstream filer or marketing partner.
 No consultancy on either list combines that inside-the-platform-engineering credential with independent court-and-partner consulting practice.

 Does AppWT consult for courts directly, or only for EFSP partners?